Who is this article for?

 - Select File Metadata Collection.

 Within five minutes of enabling, devices start scanning existing files and sending file metadata to Code42.
 It may take up to 15 minutes for events to appear in search results.
+For more details, see Initial file metadata collection scan FAQs.

 - Click Save.